 - A copy of the Nomination Brief.
 It is recommended that the nominee work with the nominator to revise the brief based on the nominee’s completed portfolio.
 The nomination brief should broadly summarize the documentation presented in the portfolio and support the evaluation criteria upon which the candidate has been nominated.
 The nomination brief should comprehensively and succinctly justify the nomination and clearly identify how the supporting documents address the nomination.

 - A statement of teaching approach or philosophy.

-- A description of innovative teaching, mentoring, leadership practice, or development of educational materials, including examples of how the approach/philosophy has been realized and put into practice.
+- A description of innovative teaching, mentoring, leadership practice, and/or development of educational materials, including examples of how the approach/philosophy has been realized and put into practice.

 - Evidence that demonstrates the impact or value-added that results from the nominee’s teaching innovations and sustained effectiveness over a number of years in innovative teaching, mentoring, educational leadership, and/or development of innovative teaching materials that have enhanced the student learning experience.
 Mentorship of student learning through involvement in research or practical experience at the institutional, local, or global levels may be included and would strengthen an application.

 - Letters of support from colleagues and former students.
 Letters of support should be varied and diverse, consisting of a variety of constituents (former students, faculty, institutional, national, international, other) that can attest to the nominee’s impact and effectiveness in teaching and learning.
 Please do not ask for letters from current students.